d-montenegro/MetadataGatherer/README.md

 * total_occurrences: the total occurrences of this field
 * null_occurrences: the null occurrences of this field

-As it can be easily seen, the file_id value is repeated for all the fields extracted from the same source, which is a waste of space.
-This can be solved by splitting this table into two.
+As it can be easily seen, the file_id value is repeated for all the fields that belongs to the same source, which is a waste of space.
+This can be solved by splitting this table in two.
 The first must containing only the file_id, and the second should contain all of the rest of the fields with foreign key to the first one.

 In this version of the application, the file_id is the absolute path of the file the fields were extracted from.
-To optimize space, this can be improved by translating it to a shorter form.
+To optimize space, this can be improved by encoding it to a shorter form.

-### JSON Reader space complexity
+### JSON Reader

-In the current version of this utility, the logic to extract metadata from JSON files needs to read the hole file in memory.
+In the current version of this utility, the logic to retrieve metadata from JSON files needs to read the hole file in memory.
 An optimal approach should read object by object.
 This can be achieved by reading the file character by character, and getting an object when curly brackets get balanced.